 This blog post was all about how to stop all or nothing thinking.

 Having an all-or-nothing mindset limits your perspective.
 If you approach life in terms of only either 0% or 100% and don’t allow for anything in-between, you’re being unfairly rigid and harsh to yourself.

 This can impact your self-confidence and even lead to self-sabotaging tendencies, something you absolutely do not deserve!

-With the examples here, you can learn how to ditch the all or nothing mindset and set yourself up for success, healthy moderation, and that ever-so-important middle ground.
+With the examples here, you can learn how to stop all or nothing thinking and set yourself up for success, healthy moderation, and that ever-so-important middle ground.